 Hard to locate on the map, the Balkan Peninsula seems hidden away.
 Once home to the mighty federation of Yugoslavia, it was fragmented into nation states by the Yugoslav Wars of the 1990s.
 But even political conflict and decades of stigma couldn’t erase the hospitality of the region.
 Rebuilding after the war, they are once again open for exploration.

-Macedonia, perhaps, is the most underrated destination of all the Balkan nations.
+North Macedonia, perhaps, is the most underrated destination of all the Balkan nations.
 Despite being the only country to escape the bloody conflict, it stagnated under political neglect.
 Largely forgotten by travel agencies, it took years to finally take its place in the spotlight.
 Plus, with a southern location immediately north of Greece, it’s pretty easy to visit.

-Basking in sunshine for about 300 days per year, Macedonia enjoys a Mediterranean climate.
-If you are an outdoor aficionado, Macedonia is a nature paradise.
+Basking in sunshine for about 300 days per year, North Macedonia enjoys a Mediterranean climate.
+If you are an outdoor aficionado, North Macedonia is a nature paradise.
 Food and wine abounds — and it’s delicious too.
 And thanks to ridiculously slow euro-integrations, has a fantastically low cost of living.

 This affordability means your time here can comfortably extend to several weeks, or more, without hurting your pocket.